 Walk along the River Ouse, and take pictures of the beautiful scenery.
 My friend described the River Ouse as a “teabag” river because it always looks muddy, but the river is certainly lively, too!

-For a more immersive experience with the river, hop on a motorboat and sail down the river, of which you will be able to see places like the Bishopthorpe Palace from a different perspective.
+For a more immersive experience with the river, hop on a motorboat and sail down the river, from which you will be able to see places like the Bishopthorpe Palace from a different perspective.

 Ramble through the Shambles